 Every incident has a history – those events that occurred leading up to what you see when you arrive.
 It can be very helpful in the formation of situational awareness to attempt a mental reconstruction of the scene.
-As we talk about the formation of Level 3 situational awareness, we use the term Mental Models to describe how we construct “movies” in our head about how the incident will play out over a set period of time.
+As we talk about the formation of Level 3 situational awareness, we use the term Mental Modeling to describe how we construct “movies” in our head about how the incident will play out over a set period of time.

-In the development of situational awareness past, think of it as running the mental models in reverse, or playing the moving backwards if you will.
-Going back to how things looked when things were “normal” (i.e., before whatever it is that happened giving rise to you being called to the scene).
+In the development of situational awareness past, think of it as running the mental models in reverse, or playing the moving backwards if you will; going back to how things looked when things were “normal” (i.e., before whatever it is that happened giving rise to you being called to the scene).

 Every incident has a back story.
-A mental reconstruction can help you make sense of why things look as they do now, or, why things don’t look as you would have expected them to look.
-The back story can help with sense making – understanding what you are seeing and/or hearing on your arrival.
+A mental reconstruction can help you make sense of why things look as they do now or why things don’t look as you would have expected them to look.
+The back story can help with “sense-making” – understanding what you are seeing and/or hearing on your arrival.